Ayush-Dadhaniya/stamuraiTask/DEPLOYMENT.md

 ## Troubleshooting
 - If you get 404 errors, check that your routes are properly configured
-- Ensure MongoDB connection string is correct
+- Ensure MongoDB connection string is correct and includes database name
 - Verify environment variables are set in Vercel dashboard
 - Check Vercel function logs for any errors
+- Test API endpoints directly in browser